 Dealing with human remains of unknown provenance in Germany – on line

 The handling of human remains from colonial contexts presents museums, collections and research institutions with complex professional as well as ethical challenges.
-In Museum and University Collections in Germany approximately 46 % of the recorded human remains have not been culturally modified and cannot be clearly attributed to a specific geographical origin.
+According to a survey conducted by the German Contact Point, approximately 46% of the unmodified human remains recorded in German museums and university collections cannot be clearly attributed to a specific geographical origin.

 Against this background, a number of fundamental questions arise: